bobko69/8PortLEDDistro/README.md

 ## Where can I get the gerber files for this project?
 Sorry the files are not available.
 This is not an open source project.

+## How should I compile WLED for this board?
+- Follow the PlatformIO compilation guide at [WLED's compilation guide doc](https://kno.wled.ge/advanced/compiling-wled/)
+- Open `platformio.ini`
+- Make sure that `esp32_eth` is uncommented as `default_envs`
+- From here on, you should be able to to build & upload to the board